wostzone/echo-dapr/README.md

-# echo
+# echo-dapr

-Echo demonstration service using gRPC and dapr
+Echo demonstration service in golang using dapr with gRPC and HTTP invocation.

-This service is intended as an example on how to write a microservice using gRPC in a [dapr](https://docs.dapr.io/) environment.
-The service is written in golang and can be invoked via dapr gRPC and http endpoints.
+This service is intended as an exploration in how to write and use microservice in a [dapr](https://docs.dapr.io/) environment, using gRPC and HTTP.

 This project includes the following demonstrations: